GeorgeHoneywood/george.honeywood.org.uk/content/cv/index.typ

     === #link("https://github.com/GeorgeHoneywood/thegoodmap/")[The Good Map]

-    Collaboratively developed a cross-platform mobile app (in Flutter) to allow people to find environmentally friendly establishments, using data from OpenStreetMap.
+    Collaboratively developed a cross-platform mobile app in Flutter, to allow users to find ecofriendly establishments, using data from OpenStreetMap.

     === Employee Appraisal System

-    - Worked as part of a 4-person team to create a web app, designed to evaluate employees of a company.
+    - University project, worked as part of a 4-person team to create a web app, designed to evaluate employees of a company.
-    - Developed an API in Flask to conform the Requirements Specification and Design Description.
+    - Developed an API in Flask to conform to a Requirements Specification and Design Description.
-    - After development was completed, wrote an Acceptance Testing report, for a delivered solution from another team.

     === Hackathons